yglukhov/iface/README.md

 ### Caveats:
 - Converting to generic interfaces must be explicit, unlike example above.
 Above example should be rewritten as `Dog().to(MyGenericAnimal[int])`
-- Any `ref` type can implement an interface.
-However with `--gc:orc` only `RootRef` descendants are allowed, like in the example above.
-This limitation hopefully will be mitigated at some point.